rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/exchanges/connected/

    Doing a GET on this endpoint will return a list of locations where the user has assets.
-It contains both connected exchanges as locations imported via CSV import.
+It contains both connected exchanges and locations imported via CSV import.

    **Example Request**: